DortaEdward/News-App/README.md

 ## User Story
 * Whenever the page is loaded, the server makes a api call to Newsapi and gets a object with articles and updates the cards on the ejs page with current articles. https://news-app-ft.herokuapp.com/
+* If the user finds an article they would like to read they can click the link and get redirected to the article's webpage